 1/2 c. organic cane sugar, for rolling

-1 T. pumpkin pie spice, for rolling
+1 T. pumpkin pie spice for rolling

 *The first time I made these cookies, I omitted the cane sugar.
 For me, they were sweet enough.
-However, some people will like the added sweetness and the cookies will spread out a bit more.
+However, some people will like the added sweetness, and the cookies will spread out a bit more.
 It’s all personal preference 🙂

 - In a small cup, combine the water and flax.
 Stir and allow it to thicken for five minutes.
-In the mean time, combine the dry ingredients in a small bowl: flour, salt, pumpkin pie spice, and baking powder.
+In the meantime, combine the dry ingredients in a small bowl: flour, salt, pumpkin pie spice, and baking powder.
 Set it aside.

 - In a large mixing bowl, cream the oil, sugar(s), pumpkin, and vanilla.
 When it’s ready, add the flax mixture and stir.
-Slowly incorporate the dry ingredients to the mix; stir the raisins (or cranberries) in by hand.
+Slowly incorporate the dry ingredients into the mix; stir the raisins (or cranberries) in by hand.

 - Using a shallow bowl, combine your rolling sugar and pumpkin pie spice.
 With a cookie scoop, create uniform-sized balls of dough and roll them in the sugar mix.
 (I scooped mine, shaped it with my hands, and then rolled them in the sugar mix.
 The cookies stay together a little better.)
 Before baking, flatten each cookie a bit with your fingers.